AdrianD97/Image-Processing/README.md

 		Image processing

 	Image processing using MPI.
-	A distributed algorithm that process a pnm/pgm image using filters.
+	A distributed algorithm that process a pnm/pgm image by applying filters.

 	Available filters:
 		- blur